Tillsxp/GeminiAPIChat/README.md

 ## Requirement

-To Install depdencies it requires
+To Install dependencies it requires
 - [Python](https://www.python.org/downloads/)

 This project requires that you have access to an API key.